awslabs/aws-encryption-sdk-specification/client-apis/encrypt.md

 - [Plaintext](#plaintext)
 - Either a [Cryptographic Materials Manager (CMM)](../framework/cmm-interface.md) or a [Keyring](../framework/keyring-interface.md)

-The following inputs to this behavior are OPTIONAL:
+The following inputs to this behavior MUST be OPTIONAL:

 - [Algorithm Suite](#algorithm-suite)
 - [Encryption Context](#encryption-context)